pearlxcore/ESP8266-Dumper/README.md

 # Usage

-Key in your output name for output binary and com port (example=COM3) .
+Key in your output binary name and com port (example=COM3) .

 # Credit